Apple's all-new iPad Air is back on sale at Amazon with $40 off

 Apple iPad Air (2020)

 The 2020 iPad Air features a new, iPad Pro-inspired design, larger 10.9-inch display, A14 Bionic chip, and new colors.
-The blue 64GB model is seeing the savings despite being so new.
+The green 64GB model is seeing the savings despite being so new.

 $559.00